-When planning to establish a new partnership or when reviewing an existing partnership, lead managers must:
+When planning to establish a new partnership or when reviewing an existing partnership, lead directors must:

-- Refer to the definitions, exclusions and characteristics set out in Section 2.1, bearing in mind the purpose of developing the register outlined in section 1. - Use the standard risk assessment tool Attachment 3 of OP10, Risk Management and Patient Safety Reporting Policy to assess the risk of the partnership to the corporate objectives. - Significant risks of the corporate objectives must be identified and reviewed as part of the Trust's risk register.
+- Refer to the definitions, exclusions and characteristics set out in Section 2.1, bearing in mind the purpose of developing the register outlined in section 1. - Use the standard risk assessment tool Attachment 3 of OP10, Risk Management and Patient Safety Reporting Policy to assess the risk of the partnership to the corporate objectives. - Significant risks of the corporate objectives must be identified and reviewed as part of the Trust's risk register. - Fill out the form and submit to the registrar (Group Company Secretary).